-The spare server must be identical to the active server in the ways listed below.
+The spare server must be identical to the primary server regarding all of the following conditions.

 If these conditions are not satisfied, allocation of a spare server may not be possible, server switchover may fail, or the server may malfunction after the switchover is completed.